Last Updated on August 19, 2023

 Read More: The Best Breweries in Asheville

-Compass Rose
+4. Compass Rose

-Website | 3201 Northside Dr
+Address: 3201 Northside Dr #101, Raleigh, NC

 Compass Rose was (and is) North Raleigh’s answer to the long-desired request for a neighborhood brewery.
-It’s exactly what I think of when I think of a Raleigh brewery.
+It’s precisely what I think of when I think of a Raleigh brewery.
 The 5,500 square feet of space is open, inviting, and perfect for hanging out and making memories with friends and family.

 Our Favorite Beer: Give a Mouse a Cookie, a sweet-ish milk stout.

-Edit Beer Co.
+5. Edit Beer Co.

-Edit Beer Company is the newest Raleigh brewery on this list!
-Located in Northeast Raleigh, Edit Beer Co is a dog and family-friendly brewery that will always challenge your pallet.
-Brewing innovative beers with always an “edit” in mind.
+Edit Beer Company is the newest brewery in Raleigh on this list!
+Located in Northeast Raleigh, Edit Beer Co is a dog and family-friendly brewery that will constantly challenge your pallet.
+Brewing innovative beers with always an โ€œeditโ€ in mind.

-If food is on your mind, Edit is next to Scooter’s Bar and Grill, and they have a curated menu for the taproom!
+If food is on your mind, Edit is next to Scooterโ€™s Bar and Grill, and they have a curated menu for the taproom!

 Our Favorite Beer: The Kernel, a cream pale ale that makes you want to day drink on a beautiful crisp Spring day!

-Funguys Brewing
+6. Funguys Brewing

 Self-described as a mom-and-pop craft brewery, Funguys Brewing is a new addition that focuses on ales and lagers with huge flavors.
 While it may seem small and tucked away, this Raleigh brewery is worth the hunt!

-You’ll want to visit this place for tasty sours, which are a nice change amidst the wave of Raleigh’s mostly hop-forward beer scene.
+You’ll want to visit this place for tasty sours, a nice change amidst the wave of Raleigh’s mostly hop-forward beer scene.
 The intimate atmosphere here will keep you around for at least a few rounds.

 Our Favorite Beer: There She Gose, not just because of the name but for its emphasis on tartness and local-first.

-Gizmo Brew Works
+7. Gizmo Brew Works

 With seasonal and experimental beers, Gizmo Brew Works brings flights and pints to the Raleigh brewery scene.
-One such notable beer was “Born to Bee,” which used yeast extracted from the wing of a bumble from a NC State research project.
+One such notable beer was “Born to Bee,” which used yeast extracted from the wing of a bumble from an NC State research project.

 Working with a two-barrel brewhouse, Gizmo was one of the smallest production breweries in North Carolina.
 It’s since exceeded its size and grown to add a satellite taproom in Chapel Hill.

-Lonerider Brewing Company
+8. Lonerider Brewing Company

 Brilliantly marketed as beer for outlaws, Lonerider doesn’t follow the trends.
 Instead, this brewery in Raleigh holds strong and steadfast to create a beer that’s beyond worthy of its beautiful labels and graphics.